-That said, if this will be your first time at Disney you’re probably trying to troubleshoot everything.
-If it’s going to be your family’s Only Disney Vacation you will want it to be perfect.
-And If you haven’t visited in a couple years and need to brush up on the rules around fast passes, magic bands, magical express and the new My Disney Experience site and app, you’re probably feeling a little lost.
+A good Disney vacation is one where you can just show up because all the big decisions have already been made.
+If this will be your first time at Disney you’re probably trying to troubleshoot everything.
+If it’s going to be your family’s Only Disney Vacation, you will want it to be perfect.
+And If you haven’t visited in a couple of years check out our Disney Quick Guides for the nuts and bolts of everything you need to know, from MagicBands to Transportation.

 - Create your own account with your own email.